MoralisWeb3/streams-beta/README.md

 ## Stream Settings

-Moralis sets default settings for your streams.
-You can change these settings any time.
+Moralis sets a default region for your stream.
+You can change the region anytime.
+Choose the region that is closest to your backend for the best performance.

 ### Set Settings